Explicit 34: Star Wars Holiday Special

 9:04

-But I think that's just a different time sort of situation.
+But I think that's just a different type sort of situation.

 9:08